JakobGM/astrality/README.md

 ...
 ```

-Restart the solarity process in order to see the change of the wallpaper theme.
+Restart the astrality process in order to see the change of the wallpaper theme.

 Pull requests containing new themes are very welcome!